odakyildiz/stochastic-simulation/_sources/intro.md

 This is an online companion to our lecture notes, which features extra explanations and code.

-The lecture notes are available in Blackboard and also on my [webpage](https://akyildiz.me/teaching).
+The lecture notes are available in [Blackboard](https://bb.imperial.ac.uk/).
+Note that the lecture notes will be different than last year, so please do not use the old notes.

 Please note that this is a work in progress.
 If you find any errors, please let me know.